1991 World Series: Game 7

 Since he would not have needed to play him in the field, as he would have filled the designated hitter role if the game advanced beyond the tenth, Kelly decided to send Larkin to the plate.
 On the first pitch he saw, Larkin drove a single into deep left-center over the drawn-in outfield, scoring Gladden with the series-winning run and giving the Twins their second world championship since moving to Minnesota.
 Morris was the first player to embrace Gladden at the plate, followed by others.
 At the same time, Larkin was mobbed at first base.
 The two jubilant groups eventually merged in the middle of the diamond.
 The victorious players were soon joined by their families on the field, including Morris's two sons.
 Later, the Twins players did a victory lap around the perimeter of the Metrodome.

+The seventh game of the 1991 World Series has since been widely regarded as one of the greatest games in the history of professional baseball.
+Jack Morris and his 10-inning shutout, has also since been viewed by many baseball historians as one of the greatest pitching performances in a seventh game of the World Series.